List of Afghanistan Twenty20 International cricket records: Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

 Tillakaratne Dilshan of Sri Lanka, Pakistan's Umar Akmal and Ireland's Kevin O'Brien has scored the equal highest number of ducks in T20Is with 10 such knocks.
 Afghanistan's Shafiqullah and Asghar Afghan with 5 ducks have the highest number of such knocks for Afghanistan.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-Shakib Al Hasan of Bangladesh, is the highest wicket-taker in T20Is.
-Afghansitan's Rashid Khan is third on the all-time.
+Tim Southee of New Zealand, is the highest wicket-taker in T20Is.
+Afghanistan's Rashid Khan is third on the all-time.

+Most wickets against each team

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

-India's Deepak Chahar holds the world record for best figures in an innings when he took 6/7 against Bangladesh in November 2019 at Nagpur.
-Rashid Khan holds the Afghan record for best bowling figures.